What is a ground lease?

 Higher tax implications: The lease rent received by the landlord could be subject to income tax, negatively affecting cash flows.

-Table summarizing cons of ground leases for tenants and landowners
+Table summarizing the cons of ground leases for tenants and landowners

 Cons for tenants | Cons for landowners |